 Advance HE framework for student engagement through partnership

 A shared point of reference for the sector

-Our framework for student engagement through partnership in HE is an integral part of the Student Success frameWORKS series.
+Our framework for student engagement through partnership in HE is an integral part of the Student Success Student Success Framework Series.
 Developed with the sector for the sector, the series covers key thematic priorities that impact upon the quality of teaching and learning in HE.
-Student Success frameWORKS provide a shared point of reference and common language to shape and review policy, process and practice in order to enhance student success.
+Student Success frameworks provide a shared point of reference and common language to shape and review policy, process and practice in order to enhance student success.